tpolvinen/Agri/Other_Notes/Kirjallisuuskatsauksen lähteiden haku.md

 * Gubbi 2013: Internet of Things (IoT)/ A Vision, Architectural Elements, and Future Directions
 * Ojha 2015: Wireless sensor networks for agriculture-The state-of-the-art in practice and future challenges

-* Tzounis 2017: Internet of Things in agriculture, recent advances and future challenges
 * Pivoto 2018: Scientific development of smart farming technologies and their application in Brazil
 * Farooq 2015: A Review on Internet of Things (IoT)